pmiller50/Ames_Housing/.ipynb_checkpoints/README-checkpoint.md

 ### Conclusions

 The near_ISU feature had a positive correlation on the predicted home prices in the Ames, IA dataset, shown here to be $3,122.
-In other words, we expect to see an $3,122 rise in price for all homes in the six surrounding neighborhoods, holding all other items constant.
+In other words, we expect to see an $3,122 rise in price for all homes in the seven surrounding neighborhoods, holding all other items constant.

 ![Model results](/code/images/near_ISU_result.png)